Dormition of the Theotokos Cathedral, Cluj-Napoca: History

 The cathedral was built between 1923 and 1933, after the Union of Transylvania with the Romanian Old Kingdom.
 Nicolae Ivan (1855–1936), the first bishop of the Bishopric of Cluj, had a very important contribution in suggesting the location of the cathedral and in obtaining the necessary funds for its construction, which began on 10 September 1923.
 The cornerstone was laid on 7 October 1923, at a ceremony attend by Crown Prince Carol II and Prime Minister Ion I. C. Brătianu.

 The project of the cathedral was developed by the architects George Cristinel and Constantin Pomponiu, who also designed the Mausoleum of Mărășești.

 On 5 November 1933 the cathedral was officially opened by Miron Cristea, the Patriarch of All Romania, Nicolae Bălan, the Metropolitan of Transylvania, and Nicolae Ivan, the Bishop of Cluj.
 The opening ceremony was also attended, among many others, by King Carol II and Crown Prince Michael I.

 Decoration

 The main dome of the cathedral, inspired by the dome of Hagia Sophia in Istanbul, is surrounded by 4 Romanian Brâncovenesc style towers.
 The 18 large columns supporting the dome are sculpted in stone.
 The main material used for the construction of the cathedral was stone extracted from Baciu and Banpotoc.

-The interior murals were painted between 1928 and 1933 by artists Anastasie Demian and Catul Bogdan, both professors at the local Art Academy.
+The interior murals were painted between 1928 and 1933 by artists Anastase Demian and Catul Bogdan, both professors at the local Art Academy.